NovaMage/SValidator/README.md

     )
 ```

-To perform the actual validation, create an instance of your validator class, and call the method validate on the instance
+To perform the actual validation, create an instance of your validator class, and call the method validate passing in
- to validate.
+the instance to validate.

- Check the [wiki](https://github.com/NovaMage/SValidator/wiki/SValidator) for more details :D
+Check the [wiki](https://github.com/NovaMage/SValidator/wiki/SValidator) for more details.